OpenNebula/addon-drbdmanage/README.md

 ```
 ## Usage

-This driver will use DRBDmanage to create new images and transfer them to Hosts.
+This driver will use DRBD Manage to create new images and transfer them to Hosts.
 Images are attached to host accross the network using diskless mode.
 Images are replicated
 according to the deployment policy set in the datastore template.